-Imperial's preferred open source software licence is the BSD licence (either 2-Clause or 3-Clause).
-Under an open source software (OSS) licence, both the source and object codes are released to the licensee allowing developers to analyse, modify and enhance the product.
-For further information, please refer to: the Open Source Initative and OSS Watch
+Imperial College London’s (also referred to as “Imperial” or “The College”) preferred open source software (OSS) licence is the BSD licence (3-Clause).
+Under an open source software (OSS) licence, the source code and, where relevant, object code are released to the licensee allowing developers to analyse, modify and enhance the software.

-Software creators who wish to licence their software for free (i.e. object code only) do not require an OSS licence and should contact Research Services for a bespoke, free software licence or an academic software licence.
-For advice on commercialising software contact your Faculty’s IPC Team.
+Open source release may not be the best mode to maximise the impact of your software.
+Software creators who wish to make compiled versions of their software (i.e. binaries) available for free, but not the source code itself, do not require an OSS licence and should contact Research Services for a bespoke software licence.
+For advice on societal impact of your software contact Enterprise.

 OSS licences can fall under two categories; permissive and restrictive.
 Permissive licences include the BSD, MIT-style and Apache licences.
 Their permissiveness allows for modified or enhanced software to be released under any new form of licence including a commercial licence.
 As such, OSS code can be combined with proprietary code to form a software product that can be sold under a commercial licence.